aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer-alpha/README.md

 By default, the staging resources will be cleaned up on stack deletion.
 That means that the S3 Bucket and ECR Repositories are set to `RemovalPolicy.DESTROY` and have `autoDeleteObjects` or `emptyOnDelete` turned on.
-This creates a custom resources under the hood to facilitate cleanup.
+This creates custom resources under the hood to facilitate cleanup.
 To turn this off, specify `autoDeleteStagingAssets: false`.

 ```ts